Generate your first API key

 Check the box next to Developer to give the user developer privileges in your tenant.
 Save the change.

-Give the new API key a name and set the expiration time from the dropdown.
-Click the Save button to generate the API key.
+Give the new API key a name and set the expiration time from the drop-down list.
+Click the Generate button to generate the API key.

 The generated API key appears.
 Copy it using any of the copy buttons and paste it somewhere safe.